"Stories are the most powerful way to share what's most important to us." - Ben Ehlert

 Her blog helped sell her book

-Blog about something that is genuine, something unique about you.
+Blog about something that is genuine, something unique about

 Often – if you don’t blog once a month, don’t blog